SPR has conducted many projects focused on issues involving or affecting

 Focus groups were a key part of the study method, with workshops conducted in 5

-sites across Canada (for the Women in Trades and Technology National Network (WITT
+sites across Canada (for the Women in Trades and Technology National Network and HRDC, 1997-99);

 - Evaluation of the Internship Program for Aboriginal Youth.

-youth internship program examining youth internships as applied in
+youth internship program examined youth internships as applied in

 approximately 50 of Canada’s First Nations and Inuit communities.
 Surveys of